 Shimano’s first crack at a power meter is a reliable and easy to use dual-sided meter that looks the business.

-It has its issues, which could be rectified through updates.
-But for such a high price, it’s worth considering if other options might suit your needs and save you some cash too.
+It wasn’t perfect though, being a first generation we’d expect some of its issues to be rectified through updates.
+For such a high price, it’s worth considering if other options might suit your needs and save you some cash too.

 Verve Infocrank power meter